swethabk92/devops-tech-test/Senior DevOps Engineer/README.md

     `make deploy`

 ### NOTE:
-If you are running the scripts behind a proxy, you will face an issue with docker pulling the image `swethabk92/seniordevopsengineer-flask:1.0.0` from docker hub.
-If so, please update the proxy in the node under the file `/etc/systemd/system/docker.service.d/00proxy.conf`
+Running the scripts behind a proxy throws an error while pulling the image `swethabk92/seniordevopsengineer-flask:1.0.0` from docker hub.
+Solution: Update the proxy in the node under the file `/etc/systemd/system/docker.service.d/00proxy.conf`